Contents

 Style Accent.

-Skylights can impact a home’s interior decoration like no other component, including an unforeseen punch in staircases or home offices or by providing a focal point in living rooms and kitchen areas.
+Skylights can impact a home’s interior design like no other aspect, adding an unforeseen punch in staircases or office or by supplying a focal point in living rooms and kitchen areas.

 Constant Light vs. Windows’ Light.